heroku/kafka-packaging-scripts/README.md

 The file `aws.sh` is ignored by git so you won't accidentally check it in and thereby leak your confidential AWS credentials).

-> When testing deploying to S3:  If you're setting up your own S3 bucket for testing, this script assumes that there
+> **When testing deploying to S3:**  If you're setting up your own S3 bucket for testing, this script assumes that
-> is an ACL policy on the bucket that makes everything readable anonymously.
-You can add a prefix if you don't want
+> there is an ACL policy on the bucket that makes everything readable anonymously.
+You can add a prefix if you don't
-> to install to the root of the bucket -- just make sure it includes the leading `/`.
+> want to install to the root of the bucket -- just make sure it includes the leading `/`.

 Next, make sure you are now switched to Java 7.

-> Java 6 vs. Java 7:  Future releases of the Confuent Platform will target Java 7.
+> **Java 6 vs. Java 7**:  Future releases of the Confuent Platform will target Java 7.
 The Java 6 related instructions
 > in this README only apply to CP 1.x builds.

 During deployment, we re-build to generate the Maven output, but we use the S3 Maven Wagon to deploy, which requires